wanderindev/wanderindev/README.md

 ## What's my typical coding day?

 - ☕ I get in pretty early, around 5:00am.
 I like to have a few hours of overlap with my team mates from Asia.
 I find that real time communication with the rest of the team is invaluable.
+I also like starting at this time because it get a chance to put in at least 4 hours of work before our daily standup at 9:20am.
 - 🚨 If I'm in Sentry duty, I'd have the Sentry call with the other developer on Sentry duty at these time.
 - 📨 After that, I go over the Slack and email messages.
 - 🛠️ Then, I review any PRs that are in place, asking for clarifications or requesting changes, if needed, or approving them.